vinodkd/guts/src/book/01_size.md

 A new measure of code size
 --------------------------

 Now that we have a way to measure code size, its seems only right to give it a name so we can treat size with some specificity.
-Of course, this is a relative measure, so it always has to be qualified with "... in base b" or "... with respect to base b"; and it has to be prefixed with the dimension of the size - whether its linear or square or higher; but it still needs a name.
+Of course, this is a relative measure, so it always has to be qualified with "... in base b" or "... with respect to base b"; and it has to be prefixed with the dimension of the size - whether it is linear or square or higher; but it still needs a name.

-As we went through the rabbit hole discussion, I didnt mention it, but the one true asmyptotic machine in CS lore is the Turning Machine - that primordial representation of a computer.
+As we went through the rabbit hole discussion, I didn't mention it, but the one true asymptotic machine in CS lore is the Turning Machine - that primordial representation of a computer.
 So what better name for code size than __Turing__?

 I give you therefore: